 Although it is primarily the die that determines the outcome of missile fire, there are several factors that can affect the determination of the impact hex.
-Any result greater than 10 is considered as 10.
+The missile is considered lost for any result exceeding 10.

-Modifier Circumstances affecting missile-fire die roll +2 Shooter at long range +1 Wounded shooter Shooter at medium range -1 Byzantine horse archer - due to their intensive training -2 Archer/Slinger within 4 hexes of his target
+Modifier Circumstances affecting missile-fire dieroll +2 Shooter at long range +1 Wounded shooter Shooter at medium range -1 Byzantine horse archer - due to their intensive training -2 Archer/Slinger within 4 hexes of his target